multitudes/FabLabNeukoelln-Fungi_Project/README.md

 # Where?
 In the basement or storage room of the NK_fablab/42Berlin school.

+## Starting point of the project
+We will start first by creating a fruiting chamber and use bags which already contain a spawned substrate.
+The bags can be bought online.
+A later step would be to make our own substrate and fill the our own bags with it adding the spawn,
+but this process needs sterilisation of the substrate first.

 # Outline
 Create a temperature and humidity controlled environment to grow mushrooms.